gianlazz/gianlazz.github.io/_drafts/learning-about-microservices-vs-service-oriented-architecture.md

 * Historical overview of SOA
 * Outlines many use cases where SOA actually still shines compared to Microservices
 * Outlines business considerations for deciding whether Microservices suite your needs
+* micro services own their own data and the entire architecture results in a BASE persistence as apposed to ACID compliant shared monolithic database across the entire SOA